Sacral and Throat Chakras

 Your sacral and throat shock-rahs work in harmony making partnerships that foster the birthing of ideas (sacral) and bringing them to life (throat).

 The 2nd shock-rah is the seat of your creative process through enacting or manifesting the creative outcome.
 This is feminine energy, the process, as in pregnancy and childbirth, as in making art, as in sexual attraction and intimacy, as in passionate emotions, as in creating something with another person or yourself.
-Your emotional body resides here and one’s own or unique style and preferences in tastes, fashion, and bodily preferences.
+Your emotional body resides here and one’s own unique style and preferences in tastes, fashion, and bodily preferences.

 One-on-one relationships and self-care, taking care of yourself with care, are essentially one and the same.
 Taking care of one’s body and emotional needs, keeping them balanced and in check with the importance they require, not more or less, but what they need at this moment under these circumstances is what self-care is actually about.
-When your sacral chakras is open and functioning well, it guides and aids self-care and nurturing relationships with another.
+When your sacral chakras is open and functioning well, it guides and aids self-care as well as nurturing relationships with another.

 Your throat shock-rah is about self-expression, which is a creation too.
 It’s here that you also develop trust in yourself.
 The 5th shock-rah inspires self-expression and creativity, speaking your own truth, self-trust and trustworthiness toward others.
 Your integrity comes from here.
 It’s where you talk your talk and walk your walk.